hiddenexee/Kopechka.com/README.md

 ## Support

 For questions about the API:
+- Telegram: @kopechka_support
 - Email: support@kopechka.com
 - Website: https://kopechka.com

 ## License

-This API documentation is provided by Kopeechka.
+This API documentation is provided by Kopechka.